mundra-aman/minimal-mistakes/_posts/2021-02-01-Daily-market-analysis-February-2021.md

 During the week we saw maximum activity in medium-sized and small-sized companies.
 Going ahead, these mid and small-size companies could hurt the market if the Nifty50 index fails to break the 15,260 levels.
 The broader markets outperformed frontliners on the weekly basis.
 The Nifty Midcap 100 and Nifty Smallcap 100 indices gained 2.18 percent and 3.85 percent

+Budget & MPC – Twin Impact on Markets - Post a momentous Budget and MPC week, markets opened with the residual firepower but slowed down and consolidated for most of the week.
+Despite this, Nifty attained highs of 15,257 for the first time in history.

 #### Nifty50
 {% highlight BASH %}
 OHLC - 15186|15243|15081|15163